Psychotherapy & Counselling in Shoreham-by-sea & Online

 07970 362579

-MBACP (Accred), FBCTP, CSAccred (AAC)
+MBACP (Accred), FBCTP, CSAccred (AAC) | Author of Moral Singularity

 I also work with clients who find themselves caught in rigid moral or identity-based conflicts, whether internally or within close relationships.
+Some come for a focused period of work around a specific difficulty; others choose longer-term therapy to understand patterns more deeply.

-Some people find it helpful to read my testimonials or Google reviews to get a sense of how others have experienced working with me.
+You may find it helpful to read my testimonials or Google reviews to get a sense of how others have experienced working with me.

 My approach is formulation-led: we work to understand how your particular pattern developed, how it sustains itself, and what maintains it now.
+In the room my style is warm and engaged.
+I won’t sit silently nodding while you do all the talking - we work through things together.

-Personal consultancy is offered in the form of professional and confidential psychotherapy and counselling in Shoreham-by-Sea and surrounding areas in Sussex, with online therapy available for clients throughout the UK and abroad.
+I offer professional and confidential psychotherapy and counselling in Shoreham-by-Sea and surrounding areas in Sussex, with online therapy available for clients throughout the UK and abroad.
 In addition, I work as a clinical supervisor for other therapists.

 My clinical approach is integrative, drawing on cognitive, relational and depth-oriented traditions.
 This allows us to focus either on lasting psychological change or on immediate practical challenges, depending on what you need.

-I spent over twenty years working in finance, with experience leading large departments in high-pressure settings.
-My interest is in helping people fulfil their potential and come through tough times, and I know from my own experience how useful therapy can be in cutting through the noise and finding a path forwards.
+My interest is in helping people come through difficult periods and move towards the life they want to lead.
+From my own experience I know how valuable therapy can be in cutting through the noise and finding a path forwards.

 Professional Standing

-I'm an experienced Psychotherapist and Clinical Supervisor, an Accredited Member of the British Association for Counselling and Psychotherapy (BACP), and a registered Fellow with the British College of Therapeutic Professionals (BCTP).
+I'm an experienced Psychotherapist and Supervisor, an Accredited Member of the British Association for Counselling and Psychotherapy (BACP), and a registered Fellow with the British College of Therapeutic Professionals (BCTP).

 Alongside my clinical work, I write about the conditions that support reflective, open-ended and ethically grounded therapeutic practice.